-- University of Michigan (J.D., 2002), cum laude; Contributing Editor of the University of Michigan Law Review; Clarence Darrow Scholar; Member of the Board, Campbell Moot Court Competition; Honorary Member of the Scribes Journal of Legal Writing
+- University of Michigan (J.D.), cum laude; Contributing Editor of the University of Michigan Law Review; Clarence Darrow Scholar; Member of the Board, Campbell Moot Court Competition; Honorary Member of the Scribes Journal of Legal Writing

-- University of Southern California (B.S., Computer Engineering/ Computer Science, 1997), magna cum laude; Trustee’s Scholar; Dean’s List (1993-1997); National Achievement Scholarship from Rohm and Haas Company; Associated Students of Biomedical Engineering
+- University of Southern California (B.S., Computer Engineering/ Computer Science), magna cum laude; Trustee’s Scholar; Dean’s List; National Achievement Scholarship from Rohm and Haas Company; Associated Students of Biomedical Engineering

 - Hon.
 Robert E. Payne, U.S. District Court, Eastern District of Virginia.

-In 2014, Mr. Turner was recognized as a "Trailblazer Under 40" by the National Bar Association.
-He was also named the 2014 "Patent Litigation Lawyer of the Year" by the Century City Bar Association.
-The Los Angeles and San Francisco Daily Journals have each recognized Mr. Turner as one of the top 20 attorneys in California under the age of 40 and Law360 named him a “Rising Star” and one of the five intellectual property attorneys under 40 in the country to watch.
-Mr. Turner has also been named a Southern California Super Lawyer in 2014-2016, after having been listed as a Super Lawyer "Rising Star" in intellectual property litigation every year since 2007.
+Mr. Turner was recognized as among the 40 "Most Influential Minority Attorneys" in Los Angeles by the Los Angeles Business Journal.
+He was also recognized as a "Trailblazer Under 40" by the National Bar Association and the "Patent Litigation Lawyer of the Year" by the Century City Bar Association.
+The Los Angeles and San Francisco Daily Journal has recognized Mr. Turner as one of the top 20 attorneys in California under the age of 40 and Law360 named him a “Rising Star” and one of the five intellectual property attorneys under 40 in the country to watch.
+He has also consistently been named a Southern California Super Lawyer, after having been listed as a Super Lawyer "Rising Star" in intellectual property litigation every year since 2007.

-Mr. Turner was previously an associate columnist with the National Law Journal and has co-authored several papers and presentations regarding patent law and practice including forum selection in patent infringement litigation, claim construction hearing practice, and pre-litigation investigations.
+Mr. Turner has been an associate columnist for the National Law Journal and has co-authored several papers and presentations regarding patent law and practice, including forum selection in patent infringement litigation, claim construction hearing practice, and pre-litigation investigations.

 Mr. Turner earned his J.D. cum laude from the University of Michigan where he was a contributing editor of the University of Michigan Law Review.
-In 2001, he authored "Swallowing the Apple Whole: Improper Patent Use By Local Rule," 100 Michigan L. Rev. 640 (December 2001), for which he received a West Publishing Award and an honorary membership in Scribes, the American Society of Writers on Legal Subjects.
-Mr. Turner was also a research assistant on Markman Practice, Procedures and Tactics, 619 PLI/Pat 117 (September 2000).
+He authored "Swallowing the Apple Whole: Improper Patent Use By Local Rule," 100 Michigan L. Rev. 640, for which he received a West Publishing Award and an honorary membership in Scribes, the American Society of Writers on Legal Subjects.
+Mr. Turner was also a research assistant on Markman Practice, Procedures and Tactics, 619 PLI/Pat 117.

 Before joining Irell & Manella, Mr. Turner clerked for the Honorable Robert E. Payne of the United States District Court for the Eastern District of Virginia.

-Prior to entering law school, Mr. Turner worked in private industry as a software engineer for AlliedSignal Aerospace (now Honeywell International Inc.), Hewlett-Packard, and in IBM's Santa Teresa Laboratory.
-Mr. Turner also worked as a manufacturing execution system and database design consultant.
+Before law school, Mr. Turner worked in private industry as a software engineer for AlliedSignal Aerospace (now Honeywell International Inc.), Hewlett-Packard, and in IBM's Santa Teresa Laboratory.
+He also worked as a manufacturing execution system and database design consultant.

 In his spare time, Mr. Turner enjoys boxing, writing, sketching, and bicycling.